Wondering if Havanese Dogs Shed

 Havanese dogs are adorable.
 But do Havanese shed?

 No Havanese do NOT shed.
-They have hair rather than fur, and due to the long growth cycle of the hair in a Havanese dog they don’t shed.
+They have hair rather than fur, and due to the long growth cycle of the dog hair in a Havanese dog they don’t shed.
 They are also hypoallergenic and as a breed, these desirable characteristics all come down to breeding and the DNA.

 What does this mean for you?